-Next, to find a node-protecting R-LFA path from a node-protecting PQnode to destinations D1 and D2, inequalities specified in Figure 6 should be evaluated to ensure that R2 provides a node-protecting R-LFA path for each of these destinations, as shown below in Table 9.
-For an R-LFA path to qualify as a node-protecting R-LFA path for a destination with multiple ECMP primary next-hop nodes, the R-LFA path from the PQ-node to the destination MUST satisfy the inequality for all primary next-hop nodes.
+Next, to find a node-protecting R-LFA path from node-protecting PQnode to destinations D1 and D2, inequalities specified in Figure 6 should be evaluated, to ensure if R2 provides a node-protecting R-LFA path for each of these destinations, as shown below in Table 9.
+For a R-LFA path to qualify as node-protecting R-LFA path for a destination with multiple ECMP primary nexthop nodes, the R-LFA path from the PQ-node to the destination MUST satisfy the inequality for all primary nexthop nodes.

-Destinat ion (D) + Primary- NH (E) PQ- Node (Y) D_opt (Y, D) D_opt (Y, E) + D_opt (E, D) Condition Met D1 + E1 R2 3 (R2, D1) 2 (R2, E1) 1 (E1, D1) No D1 E2 R2 3 (R2, D1) 3 (R2, E2) 2 (E2, D1) Yes D2 E1 R2 2 (R2, D2) 2 (R2, E1) 2 (E1, D2) Yes D2 E2 R2 2 (R2, D2) 2 (R2, E2) 3 (E2, D2) Yes
+Destinat ion (D) Primary- NH (E) PQ- Node Y) D_opt (Y, D) D_opt (Y, E) D_opt (E, D) Conditio n Met D1 E1 R2 3 (R2, D1) 2 (R2, E1) 1 (E1, D1) No D1 E2 R2 3 (R2, D1) 3 (R2, E2) 2 (E2, D1) Yes D2 E1 R2 2 (R2, D2) 2 (R2, E1) 2 (E1, D2) Yes D2 E2 R2 2 (R2, D2) 2 (R2, E2) 3 (E2, D2) Yes

-Table 9: Finding Node-Protecting R-LFA Path for Destinations D1 and D2
+Table 9: Finding node-protecting R-LFA path for destinations D1 and D2

-In SPF implementations that also produce a list of links and nodes traversed on the shortest path(s) from a given root to others, the R-LFA paths via a node-protecting PQ-node to the final destination can be examined to ensure that none of the primary next-hop nodes are traversed.
-One or more R-LFA paths that do not traverse any of the primary next-hop nodes guarantees node protection in the event of failure of any of the primary next-hop nodes.
-Table 10 shows the possible R-LFA-paths for destinations D1 and D2 via the nodeprotecting PQ-node R2.
+In SPF implementations that also produce a list of links and nodes traversed on the shortest path(s) from a given root to others, the R-LFA paths via node-protecting PQ-node to final destination can be examined to ensure that none of the primary nexthop nodes is traversed.
+R-LFA path(s) that does not traverse any of the primary nexthop nodes, guarantees node-protection in the event of failure of any of the primary nexthop nodes.
+Table 10 below shows the possible R-LFA-paths for destinations D1 and D2 via the node-protecting PQnode R2.

-Destination (D) + PQ-Node (Y) R-LFA Paths Exclude All Primary-NH
+Destination (D) + Primary-NH (E) + PQ-Node (Y) + R-LFA Paths Exclude All Primary-NH

-D1 R2 S==>N==>R1==>R2 >R3>E1>D1 No
+D1 + E1, E2 R2 S==>N==>R1==>R2 >R3>E1>D1 No

 D2 E1, E2 R2 S==>N==>R1==>R2 >R3>D2 Yes

-Table 10: R-LFA Paths for Destinations D1 and D2
+Table 10: R-LFA paths for destinations D1 and D2

-From Tables 9 and 10 in the example above, the R-LFA path from R2 does not meet the node-protecting inequality for destination ${\tt D1}$, while it does meet the same inequality for destination D2.
-So, while R2 provides a node-protecting R-LFA alternate for D2, it fails to provide node protection for destination D1.
+From Table 9 and Table 10, in the example above, the R-LFA path from R2 does not meet the node-protecting inequality for destination D1, while it does meet the same inequality for destination D2.
+And so, while R2 provides node-protecting R-LFA alternate for D2, it fails to provide node-protection for destination D1.
 Finally, while it is possible to get a node-protecting R-LFA path for D2, no such nodeprotecting R-LFA path can be found for D1.

 2.3.4.
-Limiting Extra Computational Overhead
+Limiting extra computational overhead

-In addition to the extra reverse SPF computations suggested by the Remote-LFA document [RFC7490] (one reverse SPF for each of the directly connected neighbors), this document proposes a forward SPF computation for each PQ-node discovered in the network.
+In addition to the extra reverse SPF computations suggested by the Remote-LFA [RFC7490] draft (one reverse SPF for each of the directly connected neighbors), this document proposes a forward SPF computations for each PQ-node discovered in the network.
 Since the average number of PQ-nodes found in any network is considerably more than the number of direct neighbors of the computing router, the proposal of running one forward SPF per PQ-node may add considerably to the overall SPF computation time.